KasperFyhn/generative-ai-course/Use cases/Grasping new concepts.md

 An AI can serve as a tutor who does not tire from rephrasing explanations and does not lose patience.

-Below, Bing Chat Enterprise (precise) was asked to explain _photosynthesis_.
+Below, an I was asked to explain _photosynthesis_.

   **Prompt**: "Explain the concept of photosynthesis in simple terms."